willkg/douglas/douglas/data/README.txt

 To render your blog:

-    douglas-cmd staticrender
+    douglas-cmd compile

-This will render your blog to the directory specified by "static_dir" in your config.py file.
+This will compile your blog to the directory specified by "compiledir" in your config.py file.

 To create an entry